Kensu Documentation

 To prevent future issues, you could add a rule on the number of categories.

-Create a monitoring rule programmatically
+Go to the Create a monitoring rule programmatically